anhnguyenis/learning_a_new_language/README.md

 We started by listing the fundamentals of Ruby that we had come across:

 * Arrays and hashmaps
-* Strings
+* Strings and integers
-* Classes and methods
+* Classes, methods and objects
+* Instances
+* Comparators
+* Booleans
+* Print/puts
+* User input
+* Variables
+* Loops/Conditionals
+* Testing

 2. We used the following to help us with our understanding:

-* Mozilla docs: this was helpful with explaining the fundamentals of JavaScript
+* Mozilla docs (MDN): this was helpful with explaining the fundamentals of JavaScript
+* Stack Overflow

 I also attended a workshop on debugging using JavaScript.
 This really helped with my understanding of isolating issues by gaining visibility using console.log().
 My code for the Debugging Workshop is [here](https://github.com/anhnguyenis/debugging_js).